-Look for battery collection buckets in these locations: Belknap campus: All UofL Housing front desks Ekstrom Library Strickler Hall (REACH Rm 126) Physics, Dept office Biology, Dept office Chemistry, Dept office SAC – 3rd Floor Facilities office Education, Dept office Music, Dept office Urban & Public Affairs, Mailroom Health Sciences Center: Library Commons – RSO office Abel Admin – Dept office (3rd fl) SPHIS - Admin Office (2nd Fl) RRC – RRC admin office Shelby campus: Burhans Hall - KPPC Founders Union – Delphi Center admin office
+Look for battery collection buckets in these locations: Belknap campus: All UofL Housing front desks Ekstrom Library Strickler Hall (REACH Rm 126) Physics, Dept office Biology, Dept office Chemistry, Dept office SAC – 3rd Floor Facilities office Education, Dept office Music, Dept office Urban & Public Affairs, Mailroom JB Speed, Rooms B-15, 207 and 221) Sackett Hall, Rm 108 Health Sciences Center: Library Commons – RSO office Abel Admin – Dept office (3rd fl) SPHIS - Admin Office (2nd Fl) RRC – RRC admin office Shelby campus: Burhans Hall - KPPC Founders Union – Delphi Center admin office

-Recycling tip: “Reduce, Recharge, and then Recycle”!
+Recycling tip: “Reduce, Recharge, and then Recycle!”
 Whenever possible use rechargeable batteries.
 The best rechargeable batteries are the “low self-discharge” Nickel-Metal Hydride (Ni-MH) cells.
 These low-discharge batteries have a lot going for them: they come fully charged (like alkaline batteries), and they can hold their charge over many months.
 Because they can hold their charge for so long, they are suitable for low-drain devices like remote controls and flashlights.

 On-site compact fluorescent lamp recycling is now available through University housing!
-Students living in Center Hall, Louisville Hall, Medical-Dental Apartments,Miller Hall, Threlkeld Hall, Unitas Tower, University Tower Apartments, Wellness Hall, and West Hall will be able to drop off their used lamps at the housing Front Desk for recycling.
+Students living in Bettie Johnson Hall, Community Park, Kurz Hall, Louisville Hall, Medical-Dental Apartments,Miller Hall, Threlkeld Hall, Unitas Tower & University Tower Apartmentscan drop off their used bulbs for recycling at the housing Front Desk.

 It is very important to place the used bulb in a bulb box to prevent breakage and mercury leakage.
 If the original box is not available, students can request a foam pouch at the Front Desk.